thapapradeep884/week-5/README.md

 ```
 . install/setup.bash
 ```

-Now run the service node:
+Run the service node right now:
 ```
 ros2 run py_srvcli service
 ```
-The node will await the request from the client.
+The node will hold off until the client makes a request.

-Open a new terminal and once more source the setup files from ros2_ws. the client node, any two integers, and a space between them.
+Re-source the setup files from ros2 ws in a new terminal.
+The client node, any two integers, and a space between them.

 ```
 ros2 run py_srvcli client 2 3
 ```

-The client would get a response like this if you selected options 2 and 3 as an example:
+If you chose options 2 and 3 as an illustration, the customer would receive a response similar to this:

 ```
 [INFO] [minimal_client_async]: Result of add_two_ints: for 2 + 3 = 5